Nedi Rivera: Ordination

 In 1972, Rivera learned at a meeting that the church was planning on ordaining women as priests.
 Being raised within the religious beliefs of the Episcopal Church served as an influential factor when she decided that she wanted to become a priest.
 However, one of the obstacles that she would have to face was convincing her father, at that time the Bishop of San Joaquin, and a staunch opponent of the ordination of women.
 In spite of his opposition, Rivera attended the seminary and was ordained a deacon on June 28, 1975.
 In 1976, she earned her Master of Divinity degree from the Church Divinity School of the Pacific (CDSP) in Berkeley, California.
 She was ordained to the priesthood by Bishop C. Kilmer Myers of California on May 5, 1979, becoming the first ordained woman of Latin American descent.
 Her father did not attend her ordination.
-She served as the Rector of St. George's Episcopal Church, Salinas, in California's Diocese of El Camino Real, from 1984 to 1993.
+She served as the Rector of St. George's Episcopal Church, Salinas, in the Diocese of El Camino Real, from 1984 to 1993.
 From 1994 to 2004, she served as rector of St. Aidan's Episcopal Church in San Francisco.

 First Hispanic woman consecrated bishop

 Rivera was elected as a suffragan bishop in the Diocese of Olympia in 2004 and was consecrated bishop on January 22, 2005.
 She was the first Hispanic woman to become a bishop in the Episcopal Church.
 (She had to work hard to become conversant in Spanish (English was spoken at home) but now celebrates and preaches in Spanish.)
 It is a custom of the church that when a new bishop is ordained, the other bishops gather around the new bishop and lay their hands his/her head while the prayer of ordination is recited.
 Her father, who had a change of heart, was among the ordaining bishops present, and vested her with his own cope when she was vested as a bishop during the ceremony.
 In describing this moment Rivera said, “He didn't change his mind; he changed his heart.”

 At the Diocese of Olympia, which is located in Seattle, Washington, she oversaw particular ministries, including evangelism, faith formation and ethnic ministries.
 As a member of the diocesan's "We Will Stand With You team", she provided the leadership and support for ongoing fund-raising to rebuild St. Paul's Episcopal Church and School in New Orleans that was devastated by Hurricane Katrina in 2005.
 She helped to start an initiative to get the diocese to buy 30,000 malaria nets to be distributed in African countries.
-On the occasion of her election and ordination as bishop, she received a D.D.
-(Doctor of Divinity - honorary) degree from the Church Divinity School of the Pacific).
+On the occasion of her election and ordination as bishop, she received an honorary Doctor of Divinity degree from the Church Divinity School of the Pacific).